whatchamacallem/debcargo-conf/rust_hacks.md

 Sometime you need to combine some tricks to run at least some tests: Exclude a faulty test, patch dependencies away and mark tests as broken.

+### More resources
+For a full documentation of all keywords available in `debcargo.toml` refer to debcargo.toml.example in the debcargo repo.

 ## Arch-specific failures